cdhogan/DFT-basics/0_Si_bulk/7_optics/README.md

 Like DOS, calculation of optical spectra requires careful convergence with bands and k-points.
 It is easy to end up running large and slow calculations that generate large amount of data.
 Thus it is _very_ important to organise the files neatly.
 Use separate directories for different numbers of k-points and bands.

+> [!NOTE]
-NB: currently only norm conserving pseudopotentials are supported, by either code (e.g. FHI, DOJO, GBRV).
+> Currently only norm conserving pseudopotentials are supported, by either code (e.g. FHI, DOJO, GBRV).

 In this tutorial we will examine the functionality of both codes and pay careful attention to convergence.

 ### Calculation using pw2gw.x

   1. The benefit of `pw2gw.x` over `epsilon.x` is that it is easier to converge spectra.
 The summations over k are performed over the irreducible Brillouin zone (IBZ), allowing dense k-point meshes to be used.
-Since the trace of the dielectric tensor (exx+eyy+ezz) is invariant under crystal symmetry operations, we can compute it using an IBZ summation.
+Since the trace of the dielectric tensor ɛ=(ɛ<sub>xx</sub>+ɛ<sub>yy</sub>+ɛ<sub>zz</sub>)/3 is invariant under crystal symmetry operations, we can compute it using an IBZ summation.
 This is perfect for computing the optical spectrum of an isotropic material like bulk silicon.

      Run the self-consistent calculation using the provided input `si.scf-pw2gw.in` to generate the ground state electronic charge density.
      As before, we use an automatically  generated, regularly spaced, shifted k-point grid:
       ```
       % cat si.scf-pw2gw.in
       outdir       = "./tmp_pw2gw",